 ......but the all function the same way

 Radiant Heat Effect - earth sheltered house thermal stability

 - The human body detects changes in air temperature that surrounds it and also the radiant heat that lands on it.
-The greater the mass in contact with the structure, the more the radiant heat effect...and the mass of the earth against the house is huge and at a constant temperature.
+The greater the mass in contact with the structure, the more the radiant heat effect...and the mass of the earth against the house is huge.....and always at a constant temperature.

-The nett effect of this radiant heat transfer is to add to year-round human comfort... cool in summer and warm in winter.
-If it is 40 outside, but the rear walls are radiating a constant 18...then you will feel cooler than the actual 23 degree air temperature.
+- The nett effect of this radiant heat transfer is to add to the year-round human comfort... cool in summer and warm in winter.

-All homes in Australia are required by the Australian Building Code to have specific amounts of airflow, and this is especially so in an earth sheltered home.
+- All homes in Australia are required by the Australian Building Code to have specific amounts of airflow, and this is also the case in an earth sheltered home.